Primitive Lie algebras of rational vector fields: Introduction

+As usual, by \textit{fundamental vector fields} on $G/H$, we mean vector fields induced by right invariant vector fields on $G$.

 Theorem \ref{THM:A} is not optimal.
-As shown by Proposition \ref{P:affine}, there exist non-complete transitive Lie algebras of rational vector fields (e.g., the Lie algebra of the group of affine transformations of $\mathbb C^n$ for $n\ge 2$) for which the conclusion of Theorem \ref{THM:A} still holds.
+As shown by Proposition \ref{P:affine}, there exist \textit{ non-complete} transitive Lie algebras of rational vector fields, for instance the Lie algebra $\mathfrak{aff}_n^0=\mathfrak{sl}_n\ltimes \C^n$ of the group of affine motions of $\mathbb C^n$ ($n\geq 2$) with determinant $1$ for which the conclusion of Theorem \ref{THM:A} still holds.
+Indeed, one can exhibit an outer derivation on $\mathfrak{aff}_n^0$ by considering the Lie bracket with the radial vector field $R=\sum_{i=1}^n x_i {\partial}/{\partial x_i}$.
+It acts trivially on the isotropy subalgebra $\mathfrak{sl}_n$ and non-trivially on $\C^n$.

 Nevertheless, we point out that the assumption $N_{\mathfrak g}(\mathfrak h) = \mathfrak h$ cannot be disregarded entirely.
 Indeed there are transitive actions of the complete Lie algebra $\mathfrak{sl}(2, \mathbb C)$ on $\mathbb C^3$ which are transitive but not algebraically conjugated to the Lie algebra of right invariant vector fields on $\SL(2,\mathbb C)$, see \cite[Section 3.5]{MR3719487} for examples.
 The paper \cite{MR2354208} thoroughly studies other explicit examples of Lie algebras of polynomial vector fields on $\mathbb C^3$ isomorphic to $\mathfrak{sl}(2,\mathbb C)$.